 We instructed an expert in the UK to review our client’s medical records.
 The expert confirmed that when our client initially attended the hospital following the football incident, the treating clinician failed to record that he had sustained a fracture.

 Our expert was of the view that the emergency department and the reporting radiologist, failed to identify the fracture on the x-ray taken immediately after the incident and that this fell below a reasonable standard of care.

 Furthermore, the lack of advice to follow up if persistent symptoms arose also fell below a reasonable standard of care.
-However, although the injury was not correctly diagnosed, the treatment would been the same if had it been correctly diagnosed so therefore causation did not arise.
+However, although the injury was not correctly diagnosed, the treatment would be the same if it had been correctly diagnosed so therefore causation did not arise.

-In respect of the lack of follow-up, the expert was of the view that although the follow-up was not conducted, persisting symptoms like pain, swelling and weakness would not have been avoided even if follow-up had been conducted and therefore causation did not follow.
+In respect of the lack of follow-up, the expert was of the view that although the follow-up was not conducted, persisting symptoms like pain, swelling and weakness would not have been avoided even if follow-up had been conducted and therefore, causation did not follow.